DusanKasan/Knapsack/README.md

 ```

 ### Callback arguments typehinted as Collection are converted automatically
+This behaviour works for all callables passed to Collection
 ```php
 $collection = new Collection([[1, 2], [3, 4, 5]]);
 $result = $collection